John A. Macdonald Legacy Review

 • Upset native born of canada

-by Upset native born of Canada, over 3 years ago
+by Upset native born of Canada, about 5 years ago

 I cannot believe we have come to this ... it is not right to hide the statue... our founding father was only human... he did in my opinion much good as well ... we who were not alive at that time are still being punished for something we had no part of...
 I feel it’s time to let things go and live in harmony.
 But this will never happen when we r constantly paying and bending over for things in past we had no part of ... u can’t erase history.
 Let’s learn from it and go forward not backwards...
 Continue reading